cmluna2913/WaterWell/README.md

 # Results

-## Update
+## Update (7/25/22)
-With my updated processes (7/25/22), I got a classification rate of .8015.
+With my updated processes, I got a classification rate of .8015.
 This puts me at a rank of 3429 out of 13881.
 This is a drastic improvement from my prior score of 0.4191.
 The changes I made came from work experience and additional methodologies I found in search of improving my skills.
 I hope I can continue to